J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 20: July 2, 2017

+**Today's Progress**: More personal sites.
+Hoping to be back to some heavier work tomorrow...

+**Thoughts:** I still feel like I'm being lazy working on personal sites and not pushing myself, but at the same time I'm also getting a lot of work done that was sitting around, so it evens itself out?

+### Day 19: July 1, 2017

+**Today's Progress**: Kept pushing myself to do some work while sick, did some more formatting on one of the personal sites...

 ### Day 18: June 30, 2017

 **Today's Progress**: Still feeling very sick.
 Wanted to do something even if small so I set up a test Wordpress install.
 I don't know what I'll do with it, but I want to at least learn to make themes.
 After that updated some more personal work.